anonymoustafa/anonymostafa.github.io/_posts/2016-06-10-some-fetures-of-this-theme.md

  - carte
  - noire
 ---

-**Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].
+Mr. Ghaderi and I have changed this page dated 2018-19-11 **Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].

 All links are easy to [locate and discern](#), yet don't detract from the harmony